 Once timing is set, the next section shows how email verification improves long term deliverability by protecting inbox placement and sender trust.

-How Email Verification Improves Long Term Email Deliverability
+How Email Verification Improves Long Term Email Deliverability?

 Email verification improves email deliverability by reducing bounce rates and protecting your sender reputation.
 When fewer invalid addresses enter campaigns, mailbox providers trust your sending patterns more.